UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 ## Model Choice
 We evaluated multiple different papers when deciding on what we wanted to choose for our final project.
 As we were particularly interested in stereo depth matching for robotics applications, we favored algorithms that could run in close to real time, so we'd be able to observe the depth estimations of objects as we walked by them.
-We considered both HITNet (a recent network, although admittedly a somewhat complex one) authored this year Google, and StereoNet (a model which uses a 2 pass Siamese Network).
-The HITNet model seemed like a good choice due to its adaptation of many techniques used in conventional active stereo matching to the passive stereo matching field as well as its omission of a cost volume (a common source of expense in stereo matching models due to the need to use 3D convolutions).
-StereoNet seemed like a reasonable choice as well as it was a much more simple and understandable model that instead solved the problem of expensive cost volume computation by heavily downsampling the input image and using refinement on this output with the original input image to give its prediction.
+We considered both HITNet (a recent network, although admittedly a somewhat complex one) authored this year by Google, and StereoNet (a model which uses a 2 pass Siamese Network).
+The HITNet model seemed like a good choice due to its adaptation of many techniques used in conventional active stereo matching to the passive stereo matching field, as well as its omission of a cost volume (a common source of expense in stereo matching models due to the need to use 3D convolutions).
+StereoNet also seemed like a reasonable choice as it was a much simpler and understandable model that instead solved the problem of expensive cost volume computation by heavily downsampling the input image and using refinement on this output with the original input images.
 As these models take fundamentally different approaches, we figured understanding them would give us a good overview of the stereo depth matching problem.

 ## HITNet
 HITNet is a recent model that works to use some of the recent techniques from active stereo depth applied to the passive stereo problem.
 It is  optimized for speed, using a combination of a fast multi-resolution initial step, and 2d disparity propagation, instead of much more costly 3D convolutions.
 Although it performs slightly worse than the 3D convolutional models, it takes only milliseconds to process an image pair, compared to seconds from those models.